All Car Manufacturer Articles

 Dangerously, his car skidded and crashed into the curb. causing damage to the underside of the car.
 Of course, the customer suspected that something had broken the front suspension.
 Perhaps an “Arm Rubber Bush” or the “Suspension Arm Bolts.”
 Carefully, his car limped into my garage in Halifax, West Yorkshire.

-Manager the garage department examined the BMW
+The manager of the garage department examined the BMW

 Ryan Linton pulled the car onto a ramp.
 Of course, we examined the car to see what had happened.
-Ryan discovered this when the car had skidded and hit the curb.
+Ryan discovered this when the car skidded and hit the curb.
 Indeed, it had snapped the suspension arm bolts on the multilink suspension that these BMW cars have.

 So, the problem was discovered, and the hub had to be removed to solve the problem.
 Also, the broken stud was drilled out, as the stud had been snapped off flush with the hub.
 Subsequently, the bolt was drilled out and the hole was re-tapped.
 Of course, I’m up for a new stud.
 The other suspension arm bolts were BMW parts (supplied by the local BMW dealer in Wakefield, the nearest one to my garage in Halifax) that were also changed, and the assembly was re-fitted.